ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/intellij_crossed.svg"-->

-The VSCode extension, as you might have guessed, is only for VSCode
+The VSCode extension, as you might have guessed, is only officially made for VSCode

 ------
 <!-- .slide: data-background-image="images/gitlab_pipeline_syntax_checker_success.svg"-->